California Prevailing Wage Information

 WORKING ON LEGAL HOLIDAYS

-Under California prevailing wage law, workers receive different wage rates for working on legally recognized holidays.
+Under California prevailing wage law, workers receive different wage rates for working on legally recognized holidays, typically the double-time rate

 All crafts recognize the following holidays: